-All aspects of medicines administration must be in accordance with the NMC's "Standards for Medicines Management".
+All aspects of medicines administration must be in accordance with the NMC's Guidelines for the Administration of Medicines.

-- N.1.2 Each individual nurse or doctor is accountable for her/his own professional actions when administering medicines to patients. - N.1.3 A nurse or doctor must only administer a medicine to a patient against a signed and dated instruction on a Drug Administration Chart, written by a medical practitioner.
-Exceptions to this are stated in the following Procedures: - Administering medication from a remote instruction.
-(See Section M). - Drugs administered in clinical emergencies (See Sections B.3.3 and U).
+- N.1.2 Each individual nurse or doctor is accountable for her/his own professional actions when administering medicines to patients. - N.1.3 A nurse or doctor must only administer a medicine to a patient against a signed and dated prescription written by a medical practitioner.
+Exceptions to this are stated in the following Procedures: - Verbal orders (See Section M). - Drugs administered in clinical emergencies (See Sections B.3.3 and U).